Enestst/euler-project/README.md

 # euler-project
-some solutions of euler project
+some solutions of euler project with python.